-The vessel arrived at the Vard Brattvåg shipyard in Norway to begin outfitting in February this year after leaving the Vard Tulcea yard in Romania.
-It is in the process of being transformed from a floating steel hull to the most advanced research vessel in the world.
+The vessel arrived at the Vard Brattvåg shipyard in Norway to begin outfitting in February 2020 after leaving the Vard Tulcea yard in Romania.

 Speaking about Lloyd Werft, chief executive of REV Ocean, Nina Jensen, previously said the yard "will provide us with the highest quality of shipyard facilities and environmental standards.
 This will be the last stage of the building process and then REV Ocean will be operational, and ready to develop innovative solutions, for a positive change in the ocean.”

 It comes after REV hit the water on Saturday August 24 at the Fincantieri/ Vard Holdings yard in Tulcea, Romania.